 export HISTSIZE=0

-The HISTFILE variable is used by Bash to specify the file where command history is stored.
+Bash uses the HISTFILE variable to specify the file where command history is stored.
 By setting it to /dev/null, Bash will not save command history to a file.
-The HISTSIZE variable determines the maximum number of commands that can be stored in memory.
+The HISTSIZE variable determines the maximum number of commands stored in memory.
 By setting it to 0, Bash will not store any commands in memory.

 Disabling command history in the Zsh shell

 Zsh is another popular shell on Linux systems, and disabling command history in Zsh is similar to Bash.
-To disable command history in Zsh, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:
+To turn off command history in Zsh, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:

 export HISTFILE=/dev/null